New Mums & Mums-to-be

 - Exercising outdoors is guaranteed to boost your emotional, mental and physical wellbeing

 - Your baby will also love Nordic Walking and the fresh air

 How do I get started?

-If you are new to Nordic Walking, we suggest booking a 1-2-1 session.
+If you are new to Nordic Walking, we suggest booking onto a 4-week beginners course or booking a 1-2-1 session.
 Or why not group up with other mums-to-be/new mums for a private session?
 Four 60 minute sessions are recommended to learn the safe and effective Nordic Walking technique, with each session starting with a warm-up and ending with gentle stretching.
 Learning the correct technique with a qualified instructor makes all the difference and enables you get the most of this total body workout.
 Note: Like with any new exercise regime, please get the go ahead from your doctor or midwife before starting Nordic Walking.

 Where can I learn?